 We are grateful to the leaders of our Sunday Club who have organised a wide range of events and activities for the coming months (details on the Church Notice board).
 Children who wish to remain in church can avail of the Children’s packs at the back of the church and/or follow along in our Parish Communion services with the ‘I can join in the Holy Communion Service’ booklets.

 Communicants who wish to receive gluten-free bread please inform the clergy or a Churchwarden

 Keep an eye on the notice board in the Church on news and updates.

-The Rector would appreciate being told if parishioners are in hospital, going into hospital, are being transferred or if they have been discharged, and will be pleased to offer pastoral support.
-A selection of prayers is available from him or in the Church porches.
+The Clergy would appreciate being told if parishioners are in hospital, going into hospital, are being transferred or if they have been discharged, and will be pleased to offer pastoral support.
+A selection of prayers is available in the Church porches.

 President Opens Newly Refurbished Carry Centre: Generosity of Spirit and Resource of Killiney Parishioners Praised

 The newly refurbished Carry Centre, the parish centre of Holy Trinity, Killiney, will provide a wonderful service to the whole community, President Michael D Higgins said at its official opening on Sunday January 25.
 The President praised the parish for its invitation to a wide range of groups to use the centre and paid tribute to the generosity of spirit and resource shown by parishioners in taking on the project.

 The centre on Killiney Hill Road was full to capacity with parishioners, ecumenical guests, public representatives, the Dean of St Patrick’s Cathedral and many other well wishers.